 Four Domains of Adaptive Foresight

-This Guide proposes that adaptive foresight is not only centered on the Three Ps, it requires a basic competence in four fundamental and culturally distinct knowledge and practice domains, universal, personal, organizational, and global foresight.
-We call these the UPOG Foresight Tetrad.
-The order of the four is also our preferred sequence of introducing these domains in foresight education.
-Experience and practice in each of the other domains is actually a prerequisite to good practice in the remaining domains.
+This Guide proposes that adaptive foresight is not only centered on the Three Ps, it requires a basic competence in four fundamental and culturally distinct knowledge and practice domains, personal, organizational, global, and universal foresight.
+We call these the POGU Foresight Tetrad.
+Experience and practice in each of these domains is often a prerequisite to good practice in the remaining domains.
+All four are important.

 People who are attracted to thinking in one of these domains may not often be aware of, or enjoy practicing, in any or all of the others.
 But they are all important.
 The faster the world goes, the more we believe foresight professionals need to understand and use all four of these domains if they are to be both strategic and adaptive with their clients.
 Each of the Four Domains has something important to contribute to the Three Ps, to better anticipation, creation, and management of the future.